withastro/astro/docs/src/pages/guides/deploy.md

 ## GitHub Pages

-> By default, github pages will deny access to the `_astro/` directory, this will cause most Astro sites to break.
+> By default, Github Pages will deny access to the `_astro/` directory, this will cause most Astro sites to break.
 To fix it yourself, you just have to add an empty `.nojekyll` file in the `public` folder of your site.
 > If you are using any of the scripts provided below, this will **not** be an issue.

 1. Set the correct `buildOptions.site` in `astro.config.mjs`.